Gyro-Stabilized Cars / Motorcycles

 before a large and interested crowd in Regent's Park, in central

-along with people jumping on and off, and still maintain its
+crawl along with people jumping on and off, and still maintain

-to Russia.
-Wolseley were fully occupied in war work, and the
+returned to Russia.
+Wolseley were fully occupied in war work,

-Gyrocar was not uppermost in their minds; it lay abandoned in a
+and the Gyrocar was not uppermost in their minds; it lay

 The Wolseley directors not unaturally assumed that the Count had